jomael/psvlib/php4Delphi/readme.txt

 This is a source-only release of php4Delphi.
-It includes designtime and runtime packages for Delphi 5 through Delphi 2006.
+It includes designtime and runtime packages for Delphi 5 through Delphi 2007.

-Warning:

-PHP 4.3.5 gives some memory management troubles with php4delphi This problem is fixed in PHP 4.3.6

 History:

-7.0
+7.0 Apr 2007

+* Compatible with Delphi 2007
 * Compatible with PHP 5.2.1
 * Compatible with PHP 4.4.6
 * Thread safe TpsvPHP component